 The Odds of Winning Without Legal Help

-Can a claimant who is not represented by an attorney still win an SSD or SSI disability claim on their own at an ALJ hearing?
+Can a claimant not represented by an attorney still win an SSD or SSI disability claim at an ALJ hearing?
 Yes.
 However, the odds of winning a disability claim before an ALJ are markedly decreased when a claimant does not hire an attorney.
-(Here’s a breakdown of statistics on win rates of those who hired an attorney versus those claimants who went at it alone.)
+(Here’s a breakdown of statistics on win rates of those who hired an attorney versus those claimants who did it alone.)

-You must weigh the risk of going unrepresented to a hearing when your future income and health insurance (Medicare or Medicaid) is literally at stake against the percentage of your back pay that you’ll have to pay an attorney if you win (25%, limited to $7,200 for Social Security cases).
-Click here to learn more about how disability lawyers are paid.
+You must weigh the risk of going unrepresented to a hearing when your future income and health insurance (Medicare or Medicaid) are literally at stake against the percentage of your back pay you’ll have to pay an attorney if you win.
+Click here to learn more about how disability lawyers are paid and how much they charge.

 Although an attorney is never required in an administrative disability claim (an appeal to federal court is the exception), going to a hearing before a judge without the assistance of an experienced disability attorney can result in a lost opportunity to win disability benefits.